Zeta–Raška dialect: Short yat reflex

 This iotation is present even in words that do not have a short yat reflex, namely koźetina (kozjetina), iźelica (izjelica) and kiśelo (kisjelo - hyperijekavism).

 Iotation of -je- continues in labial consonants such as b, f, m, p and v where they undergo complete palatalization before an iotated vowel.
 Due to the iotation of labial consonants, the short yat reflex may become transformed into either -je- or -lje- as is common in many vernaculars found in the dialectal region.
 Such examples include: mjesec / mljesec (tonal mjȅsēc / mljȅsēc), pjesma / pljesma (tonal pjȅsma / pljȅsma) and vjera / vljera (tonal vjȅra / vljȅra).

 Short yat transforms into -e- before r, especially where the Proto-Slavic prefixes *pre- and *prě- are merged into pre-, a characteristic common in Ekavian but not in Ijekavian.
 Examples include: prevoz and prelaz (standard Ijekavian forms: prijevoz and prijelaz).
 Other examples that follow this trend are gorelo, ređe, rešenje, starešina, among others, but it is common to hear their Ijekavian counterparts (gorjelo, rjeđe, rješenje, starješina) throughout the dialectal region.
-Ekavian is more present in vernaculars closer to the Serbian border, namely Rožaje and Novi Pazar-Sjenica, where they are under the influence of literary Serbian, which is strictly Ekavian in Serbia.
-Moreover, Ekavian is also widespread in vernaculars in Crmnica and Mrkojevići near Bar.
+Ekavian is more present in vernaculars closer to the Serbian border, namely Novi Pazar and Sjenica, where they are under the influence of literary Serbian, which is strictly Ekavian in Serbia.

 Short yat transforms into -i- before consonants j and lj, examples: biljeg, grijat and vijavica.
 Short yat also transforms into -i- before vowel o, usually seen in verbs where the masculine active past participle in Proto-Slavic ends in *-ěl (later forming Proto-Western South Slavic *-ěo).
 Examples for this transformation include htio, vidio and želio, which is standard in Ijekavian reflexes.
 However, it is not uncommon to hear htjeo / šćeo, viđeo (> vidjeo) and željeo respectively.
 Another example is the adjective cio, an unusual contraction of cijel.
 Its Ekavian counterpart is ceo (from *cělъ) where the -l in coda position transformed into -o, and similarly in Ikavian cio, where it is a contraction of *cil.
 Here, cio is not an Ikavian borrowing, but rather both Ijekavian and Ikavian reflexes form cio.

 Lack of phoneme /h/ ~ /x/

 Certain areas of the Zeta–Raška dialectal region preserved the phoneme /h/ while others either dropped it completely or replaced it with other consonants.
-Areas where /h/ was preserved are Old Montenegro (specifically Riječka nahija, Lješanska nahija and parts of Katunska nahija (Bjelice, Ćeklići, Njeguši)) and Paštrovići, as well as by ethnic Bosniaks near Bihor, Novi Pazar and Sjenica.
+Areas where /h/ was preserved are Old Montenegro (specifically Riječka nahija, Lješanska nahija and parts of Katunska nahija (Bjelice, Ćeklići, Njeguši) and Paštrovići, as well as by ethnic Bosniaks near Bihor, Novi Pazar and Sjenica.

 In areas where /h/ was dropped, such as Bar, Bjelopavlići, Kuči, Mrkojevići, Piperi and Zupci, speakers would replace /h/ with either /k/, /g/ (trbuge > trbuhe), /j/ (kijat(i) > kihat(i), Mijajlo > Mihailo) or /v/ (muva > muha).
 Ironically, some of these forms became part of standard Montenegrin and Serbian, notably kijati and muva, while their original forms kihati and muha can be found in standard Bosnian and Croatian.